 If you are listed as a dependent on a parent's tax return, then they are eligible to receive financial aid that is based on the Federal Poverty Level (FPL) guidelines.
 The more children (or qualified dependents) in the household, the higher the subsidy becomes.
 For example, a family of four (parents in their mid-40s) with household income of $64,000, can receive an Obamacare subsidy of up to $6,000 per year!
 If both adults are age 55, the annual subsidy can exceed $10,000.
 Regardless of which school or university you attend, it is easy to compare your choices.
 Shown below is a partial list of colleges we review:

 University Of Evansville

 If you are eligible for Medicaid, we will explain your benefits, and how to quickly apply for free coverage.
 "Healthy Indiana Plan 2" (HIP 2.0) is unique to the Hoosier state.
 Unlike traditional Medicaid, it allows consumers to control their own healthcare treatment and decisions by utilizing a POWER account.
 This closely resembles a traditional HSA since it reduces costs and rewards many users.
 Maternity benefits are also provided.

-Since usage of emergency room visits and name-brand drugs reduce (generic prescriptions are utilized more), the cost to both government and patient, declines.
+Since usage of emergency room visits and name-brand drugs (generic prescriptions are utilized more) reduce, the cost to both government and patient, declines.
 Students who meet the Medicaid income guidelines will greatly benefit.